johnfenny/one-click-unfriender-for-facebook/README.md

 Click the red X next to anyone you want to unfriend.

 Warning!
 No confirm button appears.
 One click will unfriend.

+If you do not see the extension appear, please try refreshing the page.

 Like this extension?
 Leave a rating/review!